Skip to content

 Updated June 2026

-You are in Santorini, Mykonos, the Plaka, or some other breathtakingly beautiful place.
-You are happy, maybe in love, and you want something of beauty and permanence to remember your time.
-Our advice; "do it!".
-Buy something that lets you take a piece of that warm sun and blue Greek sky with you for the rest of your life.
+You are in Santorini, Mykonos, Naxos, or some other breathtakingly beautiful place.
+You are happy, maybe in love, and you want something of beauty and permanence to remember your time in this magical place.

 Quick answers — the short version of everything below, if you're in a hurry.

-What should I ask a jewelry store in Greece before buying?
 Ask who made the piece, whether it's solid silver or gold or has plating (like rhodium), and whether the piece can be resized without disrupting the design.

-Do I get the full 24% VAT back when buying jewelry in Greece?
 No. After provider fees, the realistic refund is roughly 12–15% of the purchase price, not the full 24% VAT rate.

-Is there a self-service VAT kiosk in Athens like Paris's PABLO system?
 Not yet.
 Unlike France's self-service PABLO kiosks, Athens still requires a staffed Customs office to stamp your tax-free form.

-Where is the Customs office at Athens International Airport?
 It's located across from Check-in Counter 61 in the public access area, and travelers must visit before checking in or dropping off luggage.

 1. Shop And Buy Before Lunch